Wallet-Wall/.github/profile/README.md

 WalletWall is in active development.

 Public repositories may represent research, prototypes, or standalone product surfaces while the main application continues to evolve.

+> [!TIP]
+> Public repositories may represent research, prototypes, or standalone product surfaces while the main application continues to evolve.

 <sub>WalletWall is a non-custodial intelligence and research project.
 Public materials should not be interpreted as financial, legal, or security guarantees.</sub>